By Sandeep Chandok (@sandeepchandok):

 Throughout his multiple coaching tenures, Prioleau has worked with a handful of talented players including notable NBA guys in Alec Burks, Andre Roberson, Spencer Dinwiddie and Derrick White, who was just drafted by the San Antonio Spurs out of Colorado.

-At SJSU, the first-time head coach will have the opportunity to coach All-Conference forward Brandon Clarke in addition to a core group that includes Ryan Welage, Jaycee Hillsman and Jalen James.
+At SJSU, the first-time head coach will have the opportunity to mentor All-Conference forward Brandon Clarke in addition to a core group that includes Ryan Welage, Jaycee Hillsman and Jalen James.

-All four players are upperclassmen with James being a senior, and for Prioleau, winning with that core starts with the mentality of stopping the ball.
+All four players are upperclassman with James being a senior, and for Prioleau, winning with that core starts with the mentality of stopping the ball.

 “The short-term plan, it all comes down to changing the mindset defensively,” Prioleau said.
 “When we step on the floor, consciously thinking about guarding, shot-challenging, boxing out and just rebounding — just do that.”